 So when I was knocked off my feet with a serious injury I learned to be more patient with my body.
 It also helped me be less judgmental about other people’s bodies and abilities.

-I also recovered from anorexia in 2021, and, due to not severely restricting food for years at a time, gained a certain amount of weight.
+I also recovered from anorexia in 2021.
+Due to not severely restricting food, which I had done for years at a time and vowed to never do again, I gained a certain amount of weight.
 While that might sound troubling at first in our diet/looks-obsessed culture (and I had my moments of doubt) I’m fine with it: (1) My body was finally being nourished properly and amazingly, my mental health improved (2) I had way too many clothes to begin with so it was nice to do a closet purge of items that no longer fit me and (3) I had the hard realization that I’d put way too much stock and value into my looks and the supposed value that gave me.
 I still very much enjoy putting together a fashionable outfit, but I just don’t care about how thin or perfect I should look.
 That’s incredibly freeing and much more respectful to my poor mind and body that I had abused for decades.

 So yeah, I’m heavier, I’m slower…and I’m a lot happier.